yli137/ompi_wrapper_for_lulesh/README.md

 Working, BUT, there is a slight data correctness shift.

 lulesh is not detecting data correctness issue until some iteration.
 With or without communicating compressed buffer, the shift is there.

+**2/13/2025**

+added a usleep 1000 after popping a node from LRU, will work on most sizes.
+Extremely small sizes still have some issue (10-30), guess that trylock in isend and lock in compression thread has some conflict.